onug/csnf/birthday-cake/README.md

-**The CSNF demo-service runs on Docker**

-# Changes

-To see what's changed in the current version, see [CHANGES.md](https://github.com/onug/CSNF/blob/spring22/birthday-cake/CHANGES.md)

-# CSNF Birthday Cake - Spring 2022

-The `CSNF` Spring 2022 demo extends the prior release of the CSNF by including an end-to-end anomalous user activity SOC scenario.

-## Implementation storyboard
+### Cloud Security Notification Framework "Birthday Cake Edition"

-**Overview:** `CSNF` is an open standard for standardizing and decorating security events.  `CSNF` is implementation-agnostic which provides optionality for consumers when choosing how to fit `CSNF` into their  security event pipeline. `CSNF's` decorator provides enrichment capabilities allowing rapid event contextualization allow events to be prioritized through SOAR which limits or eliminates the need for human intervention and toil.
-By filtering out the 'noise' response to threats can be accelerated without having to increase the workload of already overstretched security teams
+CSNF is a newly-developed open standard designed to support the normalization and enrichment of security notifications across multiple cloud platforms, both public and private.
+It is an implementation-agnostic framework that provides choice for consumers when using CSNF in their security events pipeline.
+Further, CSNF’s “decorator” component provides event enrichment capabilities, thus allowing rapid event contextualization and limiting the need for human intervention.
+The result is that esponse to threats can be accelerated without having to increase the workload of already overtaxed security operations teams.

 **A.** The `CSNF` demo implementation uses a contemporary event-driven cloud-native micro-services architecture based on open source eliminating proprietary integration.
 The event-driven architecture enables minimal coupling, which makes this it a good option for modern security operations center (SOC) applications used in large enterprises today.